Window Shopping

 Still, though, we do raise an eyebrow at some things.
 Ironically, many of us are still skeptical about anything that doesn’t breathe (ex. apparel).
 We want to see, feel and test out clothes, shoes, makeup, furniture and more before we’re willing to bring them home.
 Sometimes we use pay-you-later options just so we can send the product back if we don’t like it.
 Online shoppers often zoom in on refund/exchange policies and warranty agreements, already plotting a Plan B. We just don’t trust products without getting familiar with them first.

 So how can startups with new products figure out a way to get their products to people’s homes when malls and retail stores are struggling to do it?
 How can independent retail shops get their products invited in as easily as vacationers, ride-sharing drivers, dog walkers and grocery delivery people?
-One way is to find customers where they are instead of trusting that they’ll find lesser known products online or in a store.
+One way is to find customers where they are instead of trusting that they’ll find lesser-known products online or in a store.

 This post is for paid subscribers